Skip to content

 For Windows users, we recommend that you install Anaconda (Individual Edition), a popular Python distribution that includes an recent version of Python, many useful Python packages, and an environment manager.
 This will help avoid some fiddly annoyances when dealing with multiple versions/installations of Python.

-This should have added Python and Anaconda Prompt to your machine (as well as a few other things).
-To verify that you can run Python with Anaconda Prompt, open it and run python --version.
+Windows To verify that you can run Python with Anaconda Prompt, open it and run python --version.

 You should use the Anaconda Prompt whenever you want to use the opensafely package.
 Go to the opensafely CLI section for instructions on how to install this module.